-Observation about Recent Changes in the Age Distribution of New Hampshire's Population:
+Observation about Recent Changes in the Age Distribution of Illinois's Population:

-From 2000-2006, the changes in the age distribution of New Hampshire's population reflect national trends.
-That is, in New Hampshire, there was a decrease in the percentage of the population under the age of 45 and an increase in the 45-64 age group.
-In comparison to national statistics, New Hampshire was ahead of the curve with regard to the increase in the percentage of people aged 75 and older.
+From 2000-2006, the changes in the age distribution of Illinois's population reflect national trends.
+That is, in Illinois, there was a decrease in the percentage of the population under the age of 45 and an increase in the group which was 45-64.
+In comparison to national statistics, Illinois was behind the curve with regard to the increase in the percentage of people aged 75 and older.